There’s brutally honest and then there’s this.

-Although June Miller died in Feb.
-2017 at the age of 82, a “cautionary tale” in her memory was published four months later in the Cherokee Scout newspaper of Murphy, North Carolina.
+Although June Miller died in February 2017 at the age of 82, a “cautionary tale” in her memory was published four months later in the Cherokee Scout newspaper of Murphy, North Carolina.
 Miller reportedly lived in Florida but had a summer home in Cherokee county.

 “We hope this is the beginning of a time of healing and learning to be a family again,” the obit said.
 “There will be no service, no prayers, and no closure for the family she spent a lifetime tearing apart.”